 Come Aboard and We’ll Indulge Your Bird Photography Passion!

-Private tours and group tours are available on Islander I. It has a capacity of 6 people.
+Private tours and group tours are available on Islander I which has a capacity of 6 people.
 If you have a larger group, please contact us to see if our 12-passenger boat might be available.
 If you book on a group birding photography tour, other photographers may join you.
 If you want the solitude, please book a private tour.